From Vegas to Macau III: Plot

 When JC finally arrives to exact revenge, he challenges Ken and his friends to a game of table tennis.
-He later invites them to a "charity" mahjong, dice and three-person card game from China (called "Fighting the Landlord") event at a hall within the island resort on Paradise Island.
-A host of cameos are trotted out, including Psy of "Gangnam Style" fame, who was then escorted out of the hall.
+He later invites them to a "charity" mahjong, dice and three-person card game from China (called "Fighting the Landlord") event at a hall in the island resort on Paradise Island.
+A host of cameos are trotted out, including Psy of "Gangnam Style" fame, who is then escorted out of the hall.
 After the games, sleeping gas is released into the hall, causing Ken and the guests to pass out.

 Ken and his friends sneak into a warehouse under the hall, where they battle JC's mercenaries and four robots.
 Stupido and Skinny, who fly all the way to the resort, save them and defeat the robots, but are heavily damaged in the process.
 Michael encounters nine tough androids, who attack him, but he tricks them, and Only Yu arrives with Interpol officers, pressing a large button that forces the androids to dance and then self-destruct.
 Ken confronts JC in the latter's lair, and JC electrocutes him with a baton and a gauntlet on his right arm, destroying his laboratory in the process.
 Molly awakens from her laser bubble and calls JC, allowing Ken to defeat JC.
 As she dies in Ken's arms, JC watches and dies as well.

-At the end of the movie, Ken and his friends celebrate Chinese New Year in Michael's house.
-Stupido and Skinny, who had been repaired, are brought with their robotic offspring to Ken's celebration.